googlearchive/appengine-java-vm-guestbook-extras/java_mvms_tutorial.md

 - You can also download the App Engine base Docker images that will be used (make sure boot2docker is installed first, configured and `up`):

+        # This assumes that boot2docker is correctly configured, and up
+        $ boot2docker up
+        $ docker ps
+        # If the docker ps command issues an error, you are not ready to use the gcloud commands for Managed VM, make sure the docker command is working.
+Then:
         $ gcloud preview app setup-managed-vms